bsmith89/midas2-wiki/Home.md

 # Advanced: Building Your Own MIDASDB

-MIDAS2 users can locally build a new MIDAS DB for a custom collection of genomes.
-The target layout of MIDAS DB can refer to [this page](TODO).
+MIDAS2 users can locally build a new MIDASDB for a custom collection of genomes.
+The target layout of MIDASDB can refer to [this page](TODO).
 This page is focused specifically on the database construction commands.

 To start with, users need to organize the genomes in a specific format and